korkiss/simpletask-android/app/src/main/assets/listsandtags.en.md

 `@Call +DavidAllen regarding +GTD`

-In this case neither of the tags are projects.
+In this case neither of the tags are tags.